jpanther/dectorio/README.md

 # Dectorio

-A simple Factorio mod for adding new elements that let you beautify your factory.
-New technology research is required to unlock the various items before they can be crafted.
+A simple mod that adds decorative elements to beautify your factory.
+New technology research is required to unlock the various items before they can be crafted and some default recipes are adjusted to better reflect how these items should be made.

+Inspiration for the mod came from a lot of other mods on the Factorio mod portal, although all the assets in Dectorio have been custom made for this mod and are either modified versions of base game assets or created from scratch.
+If you'd like to use any of these in your own mod, please observe the GNU GPLv3 license.

 Requires Factorio version 0.15 or later.